jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- view details should disappear when changing view day dates
 - test view details should disappear when changing view day dates
 - test logic that gets only events of that day
 - remove old events[]
 - connect day on top with events